5 Project Management Methodologies and Their Risks: Part 1 – Waterfall

 In this first part of our series, we inspect the most traditional project management methodology.

-Waterfall is a linear sequential approach where one phase can only begin when the previous phase is completed.
+Waterfall project management is a linear sequential approach where one phase can only begin when the previous phase is completed.

 Also, you need to have the final results (product requirements) specified in advance.
 That puts a high demand on mental skills and responsibility of all participating teams to think everything through and imagine all possible risks in advance.